cacttus/BR2/project/tasks.md

 		- [ ] Fix SQUASHED text rendering.
 Text must be rendered at the same w/h ratio no matter window size.

 ## Bottle World
+- [ ] Fix RTS cam rotation to move central to its Y axis (not aroudn the point it's looking at).
+It's odd the way it rotates like that.'

 - [ ] CSharp inline *minimal* scripts.
 	* This should fix the camera, so we can easily add the bottle topologizer.